LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 We also share our work with the world via preprints.
 The lab policy is to upload a preprint of a manuscript simultaneously with initial submission to a journal (unless that is not allowable by the journal).
 The preferred preprint servers are [bioRxiv](https://www.biorxiv.org/) and [medRxiv](https://www.medrxiv.org/).
 We also put PDFs of all our preprints on this website (see [Completed Projects]({% link docs/completed_projects/index.md %})), and lab members should share these with whoever asks.

-## General Things
+## Lab Operations

 ### Lab structure
 We are a hybrid lab.
 Rutgers is centrally located in the Northeast Corridor of the USA.
 As such, many lab members live spread out across the region, and some have relatively long commutes.
 We have chosen to support this by embracing a hybrid lab structure.
-However, this structure is not without its challenges; working from home is great, but it can create barriers to connecting with your colleagues, building and maintaing an intellectual environment, as well as being social.
+However, this structure is not without its challenges; working from home is great, but it can create barriers to connecting with your colleagues, building and maintaining an intellectual environment, and being social.
 To combat some of these challenges, we expect all lab members to embrace the hybrid lab structure purposefully and help it be successful for everyone.
-To that end, we have implemented the following polices:
+To that end, we have implemented the following policies:

-1. All-hands day.
-Everyone is expected to be in the lab at least one day a week on the *same* day.
-At the moment, that day is Monday.
-2. Slack.
-We use slack for lab communication (see [communication](#communication) below).
-Everyone is expected to have Slack installed on their computers and engage actively with the lab there.
+1. **All-hands days.** All lab members are expected on campus on Mondays and Wednesdays, though the firmness of this expectation differs between the two days.
+   - **Mondays** are firm.
+Everyone should be in unless they are sick, on vacation, traveling for a conference, or there is an emergency, and these occasions should be communicated with Linden in advance where possible.
+   - **Wednesdays** are also a default in-person day, but you may opt to work from home if something comes up.
+In that case, please log it in the *Where am I?* calendar (see [Calendars](#calendars)).

+   Keep in mind that all-hands days are not a ceiling on your in-person attendance.
+Depending on your role, you may need to be on campus on other days as well — for example, if you are taking classes, running participant scans, or are expected to attend an in-person meeting or talk.

+### Calendars
+We use Google Calendar to track meetings, lab-wide events, and campus attendance.
+Upon arrival, you will be invited to the lab's calendar, where you will find:

+1. **Where am I?** This calendar is where lab members log their location and availability on a given day (i.e., whether they plan to be on campus or away).

+   - **What to log:**
+     - *On campus:* Create an all-day event specifying where you'll be — e.g., "Linden @ SRB" or "Linden @ UBHC."
+     - *Working from home (Wednesdays only):* Create an all-day event called "Linden @ WFH."
+This only applies to Wednesdays, since attendance is expected on Mondays and WFH is the default on Tuesdays, Thursdays, and Fridays (i.e., all other non-all-hands days).
+     - *Out of office:* Create an all-day event called "Linden @ OOO" for any day you are offline and unavailable (e.g., illness, conference travel, vacation).
+Note, for things like travel and vacation, OOO events should be created well in advance to give everyone time to plan.
+Of course, last minute OOO events are ok for sickness or emergencies.
+     - *Working from afar (summers only):* During June, July, and August, you may log "Linden @ WFA" if you are working remotely from a great distance from campus.
+That is, you are far enough away that coming in is not feasible (e.g., visiting family over the summer).
+Unlike a standard WFH day, WFA is permitted on Mondays, but only during the summer months.
+While there is no hard cap on WFA days, the expectation is that lab members remain active and productive over the summer; we are not a lab that takes the summer off.
+As such, logging WFA for the entire summer is not permissible.
+Finally, your ability to WFA depends on your role in the lab.
+For example, if the lab has ongoing scanning projects, this takes priority.
+   - **Why it matters:** It helps the lab get the most out of our hybrid structure; for example, by reducing the chance you come in only to find no one else is around.
+It also helps Linden respect your time off; logging OOO, for instance, ensures you won't be contacted while you're away.
+   - **The ask:** Please use it diligently.
+This system only works if everyone keeps it up to date.
+If Linden notices the calendar being neglected, he may give you a nudge; don't take it personally.
+He just wants the lab to run smoothly.

+2. **Meetings.** This calendar is where we record meetings that involve Linden.
+Note, you are not obliged to use this to record your own meetings that don't involve Linden if you don't want to.
+3. **Events.** This calendar is where we record upcoming conferences, talks, activities, and other *bits 'n' pieces*.

+{: .note-title }
+> A note on holidays.
+>
+> The lab observes all holidays on the [Rutgers University Holiday and Closings Schedule](https://uhr.rutgers.edu/hr-professional/2024-university-holiday-and-closings-schedule).
+These may not appear on the lab calendars, but they are recognized.
+If you have a meeting scheduled on a holiday, reach out to Linden to reschedule.
+>
+> There are three exceptions to the above schedule.
+>
+> 1. **Extended winter break.** The lab observes a 2-week winter break that starts the Monday before Christmas.
+For example, in 2025/2026 this spanned Monday, December 22nd through Friday, January 2nd, with a return to the office on Monday, January 5th.
+This is slightly longer than the official Rutgers break (December 25th–January 2nd).
+This break will be marked on the **Events** calendar.
+> 2. **Easter break.** The lab also observes an unofficial Easter break covering Good Friday and Easter Monday.
+This break will be marked on the **Events** calendar.
+> 3. **Spring break (students only).** Graduate students may also take their university spring break as unofficial time away from lab, and should log it as WFA or OOO as appropriate.
+>

 ### Communication
 Slack will be used as the primary means of lab communication.
 Email is a notoriously oversubscribed communication medium for PIs, which can result in many missed emails.
 To combat this, all direct communication with Linden should take place on Slack, including exchanging attachments.
+Everyone is expected to have Slack installed on their computers and engage actively with the lab there.

-We will also create dedicated Slack channels for each lab project.
-Upon arrival, you will be invited to join the lab's Slack workspace and you will be expected to install Slack on your computer.
-On slack, we also have a handful of lab-wide channels:
+Upon arrival, you will be invited to CAHBIR's Slack workspace, which is broader than the lab and encompasses multiple groups across the center.
+Within it, the lab maintains a handful of dedicated channels:

-1. **snaplab_general**.
-Gor general lab discussion.
+1. **snaplab_general.** For general lab discussion.
-2. **snaplab_papers**.
-For sharing papers.
+2. **snaplab_papers.** For sharing papers.
-3. **snaplab_scrum**.
-For coordinating our weekly scrum.
-The scrum is a place to discuss any coding/analysis challenges related to projects.
-It is accompanied by a weekly 60-minute zoom call that is available on short notice to anyone who wants to sign up and workshop a problem.
-If you want to sign up for a scrum, find the next open slot on the **Meetings** [calendar](#calendars) (it will be marked by a calendar event called `Scrum [OPEN]`).
-Edit that event by replacing the `[OPEN]` with your name (e.g. `[Linden]`) and add a zoom link to the event.
-Finally, announce on the slack channel that you've taken a slot and check that people can attend!
-Lab members should be keeping the weekly scrum slot available by default, so they should be able to attend, but it's always worth checking!
-If you want to move your scrum slot around to accomodate peoples' schedules, feel free to do so.

-### Calendars
-We use Google Calendar to track meetings, lab-wide events, and known absences.
-Upon arrival, you will be invited to the lab's calendar, where you fill find:

-1. **Meetings**.
-This calendar is where we record meetings that involve Linden.
-Note, you are not obliged to use this to record your own meetings that don't involve Linden if you don't want to.
-2. **Events**.
-This calendar is where we record upcoming conferences, talks, activities, and other *bits 'n' pieces*.
-3. **Where am I?** This calendar is where lab members note whether they plan to be on campus or in the lab on a given day.
-It also notes known absences (e.g., illness, travel, holidays, vacation, out-of-office).
-We have found this useful in helping the lab to maximize the value of our hybrid structure (e.g., it minimizes the risk of you coming in only to find that no one else is around).
-As such, please do your best to use it diligently for everyone's benefit.
-For example, if you're going to be on campus for the day but plan to spend all your time at UBHC and none at SRB, create an all-day event that reads "YourName @ UBHC."
-This calendar is also useful for helping Linden to respect your off time; for example, putting your travel dates down ensures that Linden won't bother you during your time away!

 ### Deadlines
-We are big believers in work-life balance.
-Linden will support you to maintain your work-life balance, and he asks that you support his by managing your deadlines diligently and factoring in ample time to provide feedback.

-1. Give Linden at least **10 business days** (i.e., excluding weekends and holidays) to do something with a hard deadline that requires a small time commitment (e.g., commenting on conference abstracts, completing paperwork, etc.)
+1. Give Linden at least **5 business days** to do something that requires a small time commitment (e.g., commenting on conference abstracts, completing paperwork, etc.)
-1. Give Linden at least **15 business days** to do something with a hard deadline that requires a significant time commitment (e.g., commenting on manuscripts/grants/fellowships, writing letter of recommendation, etc.)
+1. Give Linden at least **10 business days** to do something that requires a significant time commitment (e.g., commenting on manuscripts/grants/fellowships, writing letter of recommendation, etc.)

 If you want multiple back-and-forth rounds of feedback prior to submission, please plan accordingly.
 This is particularly important for grants/fellowships, as these submissions often comprise multiple lengthy components---that may each require their own rounds of feedback---and compiling strong submissions is nearly always an iterative process.
 This is why it is so important to start early!